 Delinquencies as a percent of the gross Servicing Portfolio increased from 5.1% at December 31, 1995 to 6.8% at December 31, 1996.
 Increases in delinquency can be attributed to the continued aging of the Company's Servicing Portfolio, and to the fact that during 1996 the Company often allowed a borrower more time to resolve a delinquency prior to ordering repossession than it had allowed in prior periods.
 To accommodate the resulting higher levels of delinquency, the Company restructured certain aspects of its agreements with FSA in November 1996.
 Under the restructured agreements, the levels of delinquency that trigger increased Spread Account requirements have been raised, so that the higher delinquency levels currently experienced by the Company do not result in increased Spread Account requirements.
-The Company cannot predict with assurance whether delinquency and loss rates will continue to increase, but a further increase in average delinquency and in losses should be expected if the average age of the Servicing Portfolio continues to rise.
-Whether the average age of the Servicing Portfolio increases will depend in part on the rate of the Company's continued growth (rapid growth in originations decreases the average age of the Servicing Portfolio), as to which there can be no assurance.
+The Company cannot predict with assurance whether delinquency and loss rates will continue to increase, but a further increase in average delinquency and in losses should be expected if the average age of the Servicing Portfolio increases will depend in part on the rate of the Company's continued growth (rapid growth in originations decreases the average age of the Servicing Portfolio), as to which there can be no assurance.